 The Historic Formula 3 pack was racing for both the King Hussein Trophy and the Nations’ Cup and a bumper grid delivered two superb races where, once again, winning margins were tiny.
 In the opener, Andrew Hibberd just pipped Jon Milicevic by a third of a second.
 Once Michael O’Brien had hit gear linkage issues, Ross Drybrough came up to bag third and his best HF3 result to date.

 On Sunday, Hibberd led until O’Brien battled up to take over.
-But just after the places changed, the Speedsport Tecno spun at Stirling’s, and that left Hibberd with a bigger margin over the chasing Milicevic and Drybrough.
+But just after the places changed, the Hasu Racing Tecno spun at Stirling’s, and that left Hibberd with a bigger margin over the chasing Milicevic and Drybrough.
 Hibberd, Milicevic and Mark Carter also formed the winning team with the Great Britain A squad.

 Alex Kapadia took two Historic Formula 2 wins in his March 762 despite a worsening misfire that threatened to stop him in the second race.
 Mark Charteris was twice out of luck as on-going battery issues halted his March 782.
 On Saturday it was David Thorburn and Keith White who wrapped up the podium while on Sunday Thorburn was an early retirement which elevated White to second from Mike Bletsoe-Brown’s Chevron.